windchime-yk/bracesdb/README.md

-# Deno JSON DB
+# BracesDB
 【[日本語](./README_JP.md) / English】

-DB module in JSON format created by Deno.
+DB module in JSON format created with Deno.

 ## Notes
-**This module is a work in progress.**
-We are working on a pilot implementation of a module like NeDB.

-If the feature you need is not present in the "Upcoming features", please let us know what you want in [Issue](https://github.com/windchime-yk/deno-json-db/issues/new).
+**This module does not support encryption.
+Do not use it to store important data.**

 ## Feature
 - Deno Modules